An indoor outdoor thermometer will come in handy more often than you think.

-You should keep an eye on the weather any time you're camping or spending significant amounts of time outside.
-You don't want to be out there unprepared if temperatures were to dramatically drop or skyrocket.
+You should keep an eye on the weather when you're camping or spending significant amounts of time outside.
+You don't want to be out there unprepared if temperatures were to drop or skyrocket dramatically.
+If you've recently purchased an RV, it goes without saying that you need a digital thermometer in it.
+They're also helpful if you're camping in a tent.

-Outdoor thermometers are useful for for more than just their temperature reading.
+Indoor outdoor thermometers are helpful for more than just their temperature reading.
 Their humidity sensors can be a real benefit.
 If you're detecting high wind speeds and high humidity, chances are you're going to encounter a rainy weather forecast.

 Assuming you can't check your phone for weather updates, I recommend packing an outdoor thermometer for temperature readings.
 The next best alternative is a crank radio and listening to a weather station.
 Just go the easy route with a thermometer for outdoor use.